gogodick/gogodick.github.io/_posts/2018-08-20-DPDK-vhostuser-zerocopy.md

 		err = copy_desc_to_mbuf(dev, vq, desc, sz, pkts[i], idx,
 					mbuf_pool);
 ```
-virtio front end is using guest phisical address (GPA), and copy_desc_to_mbuf() has to translate this address to host virtual address.
+Virtio front end is using guest phisical address (GPA), and copy_desc_to_mbuf() has to translate this address to host virtual address.
 ```
 	desc_addr = vhost_iova_to_vva(dev,
 					vq, desc_gaddr,